Phylum: Magnoliophyta - Class: Equisetopsida - Order: Alismatales - Family: Araceae

 The fruiting spike of Large Cuckoo Pint is long, up to 15cm, and the spadix, when revealed, is pale yellow.
 The spathe is pale green but sometimes flushed with purple, towards its base, on the outer side.

-The plant shown on this page was photographed in the Algarve in early April.
+The plants shown on this page were photographed in the Algarve in early April.